Vehicle registration plates of Massachusetts

-Massachusetts was the first U.S. state to issue license plates on September 1, 1903, to Frederick Tudor.
+Massachusetts was the first U.S. state to issue license plates on September 1, 1903.
 Plates are currently issued by the Massachusetts Registry of Motor Vehicles (RMV).

 All plates since 1978 are currently valid.
 Prior to 1993, only rear plates were required; since the first "Spirit of America" plate was issued in 1986, front and rear plates have been required since.
 As such, the 1978-1993 issues continue to only require the rear plate, while the "Spirit of America" issues since 1986 require front and rear plates.

+The very first Massachusetts license plate, "1", is still in use today.
+It was issued to Frederick Tudor, who also received the first license issued.
+He got the plate due to his work for the Massachusetts Highway Commission and his connection as the nephew of the wealthy Henry Lee Higginson, whose irritation with cars speeding by his estate led to him successfully petitioning for the state of Massachusetts to register all motor vehicles (previously, only the city of Boston had this requirement).
+This was the first license plate in the United States.
+His descendants have kept the plate registered and in use within the family.

 Passenger baseplates

 1903 to 1966

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Massachusetts license plate that complied with these standards.